Rianto-RNT/rnt-super-react/README.md

 - Setting new positions for the image squares
 - Changing the background color and glow animation based off of the image's status
 - Adding responsive styles
+  - Header responsive
+  - Footer Responsive
+  - App responsive
+- Introduction to MilkyMood #2
+- Creating a sign up button and modal window
+  - Create index modal file
+  - Create modal styles
+  - Implementing in app
+- Adding functionality to the modal window
+- Creating a Basic Form
+- Refactoring the form to use Formik and Yup
+- Refactoring the input fields to use Formik's Field hook
+- Styling the form and modal using styled components

 ### 3) Book Club